Six of my favorite quotes, matched to real-life Radial health and wellness client experiences, plus lessons learned. Enjoy!

 Caroline is the marketing VP for a workplace wellness provider.
-When she hired us to review their marketing campaigns, we were stunned to find that her team had a finger in every pie — Twitter, Facebook, a blog, flyers, brochures, sell sheets, FAQs, conferences, direct mail, AdWords, cold calling, newsletters, Internet radio and podcasts…and tons more.
+When she hired us to review their marketing campaigns, we were stunned to find that her team had a finger in every pie: Twitter, Facebook, a blog, flyers, brochures, sell sheets, FAQs, conferences, direct mail, Google Ads, cold calling, newsletters, Internet radio and podcasts…and tons more.

-Just one problem — it took a lot of time AND money AND wasn’t generating leads or new contracts.
+Just one problem—it took a lot of time AND money AND mostly wasn’t even generating leads or new contracts.

-The cure: we killed some activities that didn’t work or didn’t fit their strategy, like Facebook.
-We rewrote some marketing pieces so that they supported specific steps in the sales process.
-Temporarily stopped some other things, like the podcasts.
-And substituted a few carefully-planned new activities and materials that helped fill in gaps in their sales cycle.
+The cure: we recommending killing some activities that didn’t work or didn’t fit their strategy, like Facebook.
+We helped them rewrite some marketing pieces so that they better targeted specific steps in the sales process.
+Suggesting pausing some other things, like the podcasts.
+And recommended adding a few carefully-planned marketing activities and materials to fill in gaps in their sales cycle.

 Focus your energies on the “big bang” activities that are critical in moving your business forward.
 Be clear on the difference between “busyness” and actual results.
 It’s much better to get a few really powerful things finished, with excellence, than to sputter along on a dozen activities that never quite get done.